vmware-tanzu/tanzu-dev-portal/content/learningpaths/worked-example-of-continuous-integration-and-delivery/install-jenkins.md

 ```

 This image is based on image `jenkins/inbound-agent `but adds command line tools kubectl and ytt.
 Jenkins runs your build jobs inside pods created from the agent image.
-4. Open jenkins-values.yaml in a text editor and add the following values under `installPlugins:`
+4. In the same file, add the following values under `installPlugins:`

 ```
 - kubernetes-cli:1.10.3